 Social media marketers must understand the significance of metrics and analytics.
-After all, it is the basis of which measuring social media performance takes place, and allows marketers the ability to make decisions about their campaigns, how to optimize them, and how to design their strategies most effectively.
-But with so many metrics, how is a marketer to keep up with what they all mean?
+After all, it is the basis of which measuring social media performance takes place, and allows marketers the ability to make decisions about their types of campaigns, how to optimize them, and how to design their marketing strategy most effectively.
+But with so many social media metrics, how is a marketer to keep up with what they all mean?
 Or which ones are more important than others?
-Or, more critically, which ones to allocate more attention to in order to help achieve the goals of the campaign?
+Or, more critically, which ones to allocate more attention to in order to help achieve the goals of the social media campaign?

 Let’s break it all down, shall we?

 When running social media marketing campaigns (especially paid social media marketing campaigns) the metrics associated with your key performance indicators (KPIs) are critical for understanding how successful your campaigns are or what areas you need to optimize.
 Two of the first metrics that you’d look at, which are very important to a social media strategy, are social impressions and social reach.

 Understanding these KPI metrics can get a little confusing, as they are typically misconceived to mean the same thing, but in fact they are very different from each other.
 We’ll take a look at the definitions in just a moment, but first let’s briefly explain what is great about understanding these two KPI metrics: simply put, once you understand impression vs reach, you will have established a foundation that will allow you to start identifying what other metrics and key performance indicators are important to the well-being of your campaigns and social media marketing efforts.

 According to Influency.com, the true definition of social reach “tells us how many social media users have seen your content.
 The potential reach of an influencer is therefore the number of followers they have on a social network, or in other words, the number of users they could potentially impact.”